 - Justified, he had his mind merged with an AI programmed to reshape the world in its image.
 It's also complicated by the fact that players were able to determine his character in the first game — playing him as an intellectual super-being with a god complex was entirely possible.

-- Dreamfall, the sequel to The Longest Journey, brought back the heroine of the previous game, about thirty years older and absurdly cynical and bitter.
+- Dreamfall, the sequel to The Longest Journey, brought back the heroine of the previous game, a decade older and absurdly cynical and bitter from her failing rebellion against the Church Militant theocracy.
 She was still the most appealing main character in the game.

 - Contra: Shattered Soldier plays this straight: Lance Bean, player 2 in the early Contra games, was apparently killed off between games (causing him to be replaced by Lucia, a female protagonist), only to be revealed that he still alive and is in fact the terrorist leader (the game attempts to justify by this by revealing that Lance is a Well-Intentioned Extremist who was fighting against the evil masterminds actually responsible for the Alien Wars).
 Neo Contra lampshades by having Lucia, Lance's replacement, do a Face–Heel Turn herself.